-Refugee Sewing Group - The sewing program is entering its third year with the Boys and Girls Club (formerly HARRRP).
-Starting as a drop-in sewing class where newcomers to Canada would learn to sew and have an opportunity to socialize.
-This year we offer a 10 week beginner sewing program to build their confidence using a sewing machine, learn basic sewing techniques, practice English and make friends (projects include: tote bag, pillowcase, apron, and dress).
+The program started as a drop-in sewing class, where newcomers to Canada would learn to sew and have an opportunity to socialize.
+The last couple of years we offered a 10-week beginner sewing program to build their confidence using a sewing machine, learn basic sewing techniques, practise English and make friends.
+Projects included: tote bags, pillowcases, apron and a dress.

+Visitation

-Visitation: Visitation needs are mostly met by clergy, however we have an "Inreach to Parishioners Group" who send birthday, missing you, get well and condolence cards to parishioners.
+Visitation needs are mostly met by clergy, however we have an "Inreach to Parishioners Group" who send birthday, missing you, get well and condolence cards to parishioners.
 The Flower Ministry group deliver the church flowers to shut-ins and parishioners experiencing difficult times.
 The Prayer Shawl Ministry group prayerfully create shawls and lap blankets.
 Once or twice a year all the creations are blessed.
 The clergy deliver them to those in need.
-We have received many thank you cards stating how much these shawls meant to those in hospital or at home convalescing.
-Clergy offer Eucharist and prayers to residents at Idlewyld Long Term Care Home and Chartwell Deerview Retirement Residence and lead biweekly services at Idlewyld (where both lay and clergy assist in delivering a joyful service).
+We have received many thank munity.
+Our Parish Council actively participate in leadership roles in fundraising, ministry leadership and visioning.